DOI-ONRR/doi-extractives-data/_case-studies/marquette.md

   <tbody>
     <tr>
       <td>Production</td>
-      <td>The U.S. Geological Survey published iron ore extraction data at the county level for 2003 through 2012.
+      <td>The U.S. Geological Survey published iron ore extraction data at the county level for 2003–2012.
 Data for 2013 was not found.</td>
       <td></td>
     </tr>
     <tr>
       <td>Employment</td>
-      <td>The Bureau of Labor Statistics (BLS) published Marquette County private employment totals for 2012.
+      <td>BLS published Marquette County private employment totals for 2012.
 Data from the Marquette County Comprehensive Plan and a public press release from Cliffs Natural Resources Inc. shed light on future employment prospects in the local iron ore industry.</td>
-      <td>Neither the BLS nor the U.S. Census Bureau has ten-year employment-trend data for the mining industry at the Marquette County level for 2004 through 2013.
+      <td>Neither BLS nor the U.S. Census Bureau has ten-year employment-trend data for the mining industry at the Marquette County level for 2004–2013.
 There are several years and subindustries without data.</td>
     </tr>
     <tr>
       <td>Revenue</td>